 Did you know that some financial advisors have monthly sales quotas?
-It means your Advisor has sales goals to reach and will be compensated if she reaches those goals.
+It means your Advisor has sales goals to reach and will be compensated if they reach those goals.
 So, who’s buying?
 The quota might come in the form of accumulating a certain level of assets with the firm or garnering a certain number of new clients.
 It could be a quota for selling insurance or other products.

 Most people picture their advisor at a desk researching the next great investment for them.
 Actually, most advisors wear multiple hats.
 They have to divide their attention between research, portfolio management, servicing existing clients, and prospecting for new clients.
 Find out how your advisor monitors your portfolio and how often.
-You don’t want someone managing your money who consistently has his attention elsewhere.
+You don’t want someone managing your money who consistently has his or her attention elsewhere.
 This is your nest egg and you want to make sure you trust your financial advisor to watch it carefully.

 Does your advisor understand what your specific needs and goals are?
 Did you work together to build your long-term investment strategy?
 Ask your financial advisor what his or her investment strategy is and most importantly, how it is customized for your needs.
 Investment strategies also change over time as risk tolerance and life changes.
 Make sure your investment strategy is dynamic and you have an ongoing dialogue with your financial advisor.

 Certifications and credentials are often good indicators of expertise and understanding.
 Investment professionals can go by many terms (financial advisor, financial consultant, financial planner) so it’s helpful to understand what designations and credentials they have.
-Common credentials are Certified Financial Planner (CFP), Chartered Financial Analyst (CFA).
+Common credentials are Certified Financial Planner (CFP®), Chartered Financial Analyst (CFA).
 Licensing exams are needed to give different types of advice.
 Make sure to ask, if they’re certified or chartered, or which exams they have passed.
 Ask them why they are qualified to help you with your investments.

 Knowing that some financial advisors may be distracted by sales quotas and time prospecting for new clients, you want to make sure that your financial advisor won’t sign you up and then ignore you.
 Find out what kind of on-going service you can expect.
 How often can you contact them and what can you expect in response times.
 Can you chat with them online or do you have to schedule meetings with them?
 Another important consideration is performance reporting.
 What materials do they provide so you can track how you are doing?
 Remember, this is your long-term financial well-being.
 If you’re not getting everything you ask for…demand it!